yuugou727/hexo-theme-artemis/README.md

 ```
 This creates `/tags/index.md` in the `/source` folder.

-And add two new lines to its front-matter block like this:
+Add two new lines to its front-matter block like this:

 ```
 type: "tags"